Web-Engineering-KFUPM/5-6-react-styling-fetch-data-main/README.md

 # React Lab: User Management Dashboard

 ## Note
-Note: Follow the App.jsx file to implement the lab.
+Follow the App.jsx file to implement the lab.

 ## Overview
 In this lab, students will learn to: